 With more than 15 years in Architecture, Leonardo is responsible for defining, implementing, and communicating the IT Architectural vision, principles, and solutions that support the business strategy.

 🎯Drive Innovation and Improve Operational Efficiencies (real change beyond the buzzwords)

 The word “innovation” gets thrown around a lot these days, but Sicredi is walking the walk when it comes to truly getting ahead of the curve.
-Even in this vast, traditional, and complex industry, Sicredi is looking to the future of incorporating emerging technologies, including AI, RPI, blockchain, and the cloud - with their EA team as the key provider of insight for these efforts.
+Even in this vast, traditional, and complex industry, Sicredi is looking to the future of incorporating emerging technologies, including AI, RPA, blockchain, and the cloud - with their EA team as the key provider of insight for these efforts.

 Alongside this is the foundational and critical task of making sure operations are at their most optimal.
 Being able to bring insight to the question “How can we use our money in a better way?” at any time within constantly changing priorities and scopes.